On almost complex embeddings of rational homology balls: An auxiliary 4-manifold and its intersection lattice

-In this section we collect a few auxiliary results used in the next section.
-Suppose, as in the previous section, that there is a smooth embedding $B_{p,q}\subset X$ and let $R_{p,q}$ be the minimal resolution of the cyclic quotient singularity of type $\frac{1}{p^2}(pq-1,1)$.
-Then, $\del R_{p,q} = \del B_{p,q}$ and we define the smooth, oriented 4-manifold
+In this section we establish some facts which will be used in Section~\ref{s:proof} to prove the second part of Theorem~\ref{t:main}.
+Let $j\co B_{p,q}\hra \CP^2$ be a collared, orientation-preserving topological embedding and let $V\subset\CP^2$ be the topological 4-manifold of Proposition~\ref{p:generator}.
+Let $R_{p,q}$ be the minimal resolution of the cyclic quotient singularity of type $\frac{1}{p^2}(pq-1,1)$.
+Note that there is a canonical identification $ \del R_{p,q} = \del B_{p,q}$ because $B_{p,q}$ is a smoothing of the same singularity.
+We use this identification to define the oriented topological 4-manifold